emilio-lovarela/AG_Oertel_software_emilio/Common_utils/CMD_tutorial/README.md

 - **Windows:**
   - Use `Win + R` to open the Run dialog.
   - Type `cmd` and press Enter.
+  - **Note:** To open a terminal directly in the desired folder, just go to the folder location and type `cmd` on the address bar

 - **macOS:**
   - Open Finder.